Random Group Generator

 Clear results

-Pairs are easy to project, copy, or announce without extra cleanup.
+Random pairs are easy to project, copy, or announce without extra cleanup.

 Good for repeated rounds